Recent News

 click here

-The Ogden Museum of Southern Art in New Orleans has opened a satellite facility in the Florida resort community of Water-Color, in Walton County between Grayton Beach and Seaside.
-The opening exhibit features photographs from Richard Sexton's book Terra Incognita and paintings by Hunt Slonem.
-The exhibits will be open July 3 and will continue until mid- September 2008.
-Books, including limited edition books, and original prints from Terra Incognita will be available for sale in the Ogden's Water-Color museum shop, which will be operated by the Center for Southern Craft and Design, a division of the Ogden.
+The Ogden Museum of Southern Art in New Orleans opened a satellite facility in the Florida resort community of Water-Color, in Walton County between Grayton Beach and Seaside.
+The opening exhibit featured photographs from Richard Sexton's book Terra Incognita and paintings by Hunt Slonem.
+The exhibits ran from July 3, 2008 through September 2008.
 Click here to see the installation.
 A reception for the artitsts was held on July 26, 2008.
 Click here to see images of the reception.

 Terra Incognita Exhibit at the Okaloosa Regional Airport

-A major body of work from Terra Incognita, a photographic exhibit organized by the Ogden Museum of Southern Art in New Orleans and presented in the fall of 2007 concurrently with the publication of Richard Sexton's book, Terra Incognita, has now been installed in Florida at the Okaloosa Regional Airport Terminal.
-The exhibit, featuring 36 landscapes from the Florida panhandle, will be on display through mid-June 2008.
+A major body of work from Terra Incognita, a photographic exhibit organized by the Ogden Museum of Southern Art in New Orleans and presented in the fall of 2007 concurrently with the publication of Richard Sexton's book, Terra Incognita, was installed in Florida at the Okaloosa Regional Airport Terminal.
+The exhibit, featuring 36 landscapes from the Florida panhandle, was on display through July 2008.
 The Okaloosa Regional Airport is located in Eglin Air Force base, just north of Fort Walton Beach, Florida, near the communities of Niceville and Valparaiso.

 This installation is the first public exhibit of work from Terra Incognita since the Ogden exhibit closed on January 2, 2008.
 Click here to see the installation.